 - Corus UK Ltd, who provide data for integrated steelworks broken down into emissions from sinter plant, blast furnaces, basic oxygen furnaces, electric arc furnaces, flaring/losses, stockpiles and combustion plant.
-PI emissions data for the steelworks does not give this breakdown: - United Kingdom Petroleum Industry Association (UKPIA) supply emission data for process sources of VOC and combustion processes at crude oil refineries; - United Kingdom Offshore Operators Association (UKOOA) provide emissions data for offshore oil and gas exploration and production installations as well as various onshore installations linked to the production of oil and gas.
+PI emissions data for the steelworks does not give this breakdown; - United Kingdom Petroleum Industry Association (UKPIA) supply emission data for process sources of VOC and combustion processes at crude oil refineries; - Oil & Gas UK provide emissions data for offshore oil and gas exploration and production installations as well as various onshore installations linked to the production of oil and gas.
+These data are taken from the Environmental Emissions Monitoring System (EEMS) database which is compiled for Oil & Gas UK and DECC.